CharanyaCB/chargebee-rails-subscriptions-1/README.md

-## Support and Contribution
+## Support and contribution

 If you’d like us to guide you through the set up process or if you have any questions regarding the Ruby gem implementation, contact us at chargebee@spritle.com.
-For features requests or feedback, submit [here](https://github.com/spritlesoftware/chargebee-rails-subscriptions/issues/new).
+For feature requests or feedback, submit [here](https://github.com/spritlesoftware/chargebee-rails-subscriptions/issues/new).

 If you have questions regarding how Chargebee works, send an email to support@chargebee.com.

-## Pull Requests
+## Pull requests

 If you’ve added new functionalities that you think might be helpful for all, do send us a pull request.